bartkl/bartkl.github.io/content/📰 Blogs/Data Models As (Domain-Specific) Languages.md

 It is in this way that the concepts and relations between them make up the semantics of the domain language.

 > [!note]
-> The semantics described in the data model correspond precisely with the notion of a [conceptual data model](https://en.wikipedia.org/wiki/Conceptual_schema).
+> The semantics described in the data model correspond precisely with the notion of a [[Conceptual Data Model|conceptual data model]].
 ## Example
 Let's look at the following Python data model as an example: